larissahs/cot-4500-intro/README.md

 path: requirements.txt

-- Used to install third party libraries in python
 - For this assignment I created the file and intalled NumPy using the following commands:
 1. pip install numpy
 2. pip freeze > requirements.txt (records an environment's current package list into requirements.txt)